mbaumer/us_hep_funding/docs/_states/WV.md

 ## Committees
 Shelley Capito is the #7 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Shelley Capito is the #6 Republican on the Senate Commerce Subcommittee on Science and Space

+Shelley Capito is the #12 Republican on the Senate Committee on Appropriations

 Shelley Capito is the #12 Republican on the Senate Committee on Commerce, Science, and Transportation

-Shelley Capito is the #12 Republican on the Senate Committee on Appropriations
+Joe Manchin is the #1 Democrat on the Senate Energy Subcommittee on Energy

 Joe Manchin is the #7 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies